 ABOUT Dr. Zandraetta Tims-Cook, MD, MPH

-Dr. Tims-Cook is a board-certified infectious diseases specialist in Atlanta, GA.
+Dr. Tims Cook is a board-certified infectious diseases specialist in Atlanta, GA.
 She grew interested in the health concerns of women while studying public health in New York, NY.
-She became especially concerned about the growing number of HIV infections among African-American women in the early millennium, particularly in the South, and decided on a career in medicine in the field of infectious diseases.
-She maintains an interest in the health concerns of women, with a particular focus on HIV health disparities.
-She has published research with the HIV Prevention Trials Network and is active throughout the nation in HIV education.
+She became especially concerned about the growing numbers of HIV infections among African-American women in the early 2000s, particularly in the South, and decided on a career in medicine in the field of infectious diseases.
+She maintains an interest in the health concerns of women with a particular focus on HIV health disparities.
+She has published research with the HIV Prevention Trials Network (HPTN) and is active throughout the nation in HIV education.

 Dr. Tims Cook is an Associate Professor of Medicine at Emory University School of Medicine.
 She is the proud mother of two daughters, who share her love of learning and music.
 They are also members of the Cascade United Methodist Church in Atlanta, GA.